Zyzonix/mgfield/README.md

-# MGFieldPy - Magnetic field measurement
+# mgfield - Magnetic field measurement
 This software has been developed with OCISLY-ds to measure magnetic fields with a Raspberry Pi.
 For more details, please contact OCISLY-ds.